Personal Tutoring Statement - Staff Supplement

 As special circumstances arise through the year, the Personal Tutor should keep records of these.
 Then, before each exam board, the Personal Tutor can draw up a Special Circumstances form, in conjunction with each relevant tutee.

-After the tutee has met with the Senior Tutor, the Senior Tutor will email the Personal Tutor and tutee with a summary of the situation, a statement of whether the tutee has permission to continue studies, and, if so, recommendations on how the studies should be continued.
-The Senior Tutor will also enter this information in the tutee's MyEd record, appropriately abbreviating sections if they are of a sensitive nature.
+When the Senior Tutor and Student Progression Officer have reviewed a student's situation, they will email the Personal Tutor and tutee with a summary of the situation, a statement of whether the tutee has permission to continue studies, and, if so, recommendations on how the studies should be continued.
+They will also enter this information in the tutee's MyEd record, appropriately abbreviating sections if they are of a sensitive nature.

 Often concessions are needed.
-Sometimes these can be granted by the SCAO (School Curriculum Advice Officer), other times they have to be granted by the Science and Engineering College.
+Sometimes these can be granted by the SCAO (School Curriculum Approval Officer, Alex Simpson), other times they have to be granted by the Science and Engineering College.
 In both cases, the Personal Tutor should use the School's Concessions and Permissions web form to request the concession.
 If a College concession is required, the SCAO will forward the request on, and relay back the outcome of the request.

 The School of Informatics's Personal Tutors page has links to the forms described on this page as well as to guidance for Personal Tutors from around the University.